Hedwig Bollhagen: Life

 In 1935, Charles Crodel added the field of building ceramics to the company and, at the same time, brought to bear his industrial experience in decor development that he gained in the United Lusatian Glassworks when working together with Wilhelm Wagenfeld.
 In 1939, Hedwig Bollhagen passed her master exam with a vessel painted by Charles Crodel.
 She became a ceramics master and was able to free the business from the grip of the German Labour Front (DAF), the National Socialist trade union organisation.

-After the Second World War, Heinrich Schild, the main opponent of the DAF and co-founder and unpaid manager of the HB-Werkstätten returned to the Rhineland and Hedwig Bollhagen took over the running of the company single-handedly.
+In 1946, after the end of the Second World War, Heinrich Schild, the main opponent of the DAF and co-founder and unpaid manager of the HB-Werkstätten, returned from the Soviet occupation zone to the Rhineland in West Germany, and Hedwig Bollhagen then assumed sole responsibility for the management of the HB-Werkstätten.

-In 1939, Hedwig Bollhagen passed the master examination with a vessel painted by Charles Crodel (1894–1973).
-After the end of the World War II, Heinrich Schild moved from the former Soviet occupation zone to West Germany in 1946.
-Hedwig Bollhagen then assumed sole responsibility for the management of the HB-Werkstätten.
 In 1972, the workshops were nationalised, but even during the twenty years until it was finally re-privatised in 1992, Bollhagen remained its artistic director and continued to work there until shortly before her death.

-Her successor was Heidi Manthey, a former student of Charles Crodel, who Hedwig Bollhagen had worked with since founding the company.
+Her successor as artistic director was Heidi Manthey, a former pupil of Bollhagen's friend Charles Crodel, who Hedwig Bollhagen had worked with since founding the company.